maastrichtlawtech/awesome-legal-nlp/summaries/moodley2020case.md

 - Existing tools include:
   - <ins>ROSS Intelligence</ins>
     - Software research engine that uses artificial intelligence to semi-automate legal research, claiming to make it more efficient and less expensive.
+    - Its data sources include a comprehensive body of case law texts originating in the United States Supreme Court, Circuit Courts of Appeals, District Courts, Bankruptcy Courts, State Supreme and Appellate courts.
+    - To use ROSS, the user types in a natural language question (eg “What is the standard for gross negligence in New York after 2004?”) and submits it to the system.
+ROSS then uses NLP to “understand” or interpret the question using its proprietary algorithms.
+The jurisdiction and time range, for example, are identified (“New York” and “after 2004”).
+Thereafter, it searches the body of case law using the identified information to find a list of passages in the text that are relevant to the question.
+It also looks at citation graphs of